Hoecker-Lab/pocketoptimizer/README.rst

 that in the shown example the ligand would be moved 1 angstrom around every axis in 0.5 angstrom steps and rotated by 20 degree around every axis in 20 degree steps.
 A vdW energy threshold ensures that the sampled poses are not clashing with the scaffold.
-This ligand pose pruning procedure is again performed in a glycine scaffold, where all design positions are mutated to the amino acid glycine.
+This ligand pose pruning procedure is again performed in an alanine scaffold, where all design positions are mutated to the amino acid alanine.
 If the number of accepted poses exceeds the maximum number of poses defined, a MinMax diversity Picker from RDKit will be applied to filter all sampled poses based on maximum RMSD diversity.